 Overview

-As a UCSF Collaborative Laboratory (CoLab) Plug-in, the Quantitative Metabolite Analysis Center (QMAC) is a full-service metabolomics facility housed at the Parnassus campus, equipped with state-of-the-art mass spectrometers for targeted and untargeted metabolomics.
-This small-molecule analysis platform will enable the development of frameworks for predicting disease, distinguishing disease phenotypes, deciphering biochemical mechanisms of health and disease, and the discovery of new drugs and drug targets.
+As a UCSF Collaborative Laboratory (CoLab) Plug-in, the Quantitative Metabolite Analysis Center (QMAC) is a full-service metabolomics hub at the Parnassus campus, equipped with state-of-the-art mass spectrometers for targeted and untargeted metabolomics.
+Our platforms enable the development of frameworks for predicting disease, distinguishing disease phenotypes, deciphering biochemical mechanisms of health and disease, and the discovery of new drugs and drug targets.

 Instrumentation includes two hybrid triple quadrupole – linear ion trap mass spectrometers, a SCIEX 6500 QTRAP and a SCIEX 7500 QTRAP, ideally suited for high throughput quantification and metabolite identification.
-Additionally, a hybrid triple-quadrupole time-of-flight platform, SCIEX TripleTOF 6600+ is available for high-resolution accurate mass and tandem mass spectrometry, optimized for qualitative exploration and high-resolution experimentation.
+A hybrid triple-quadrupole time-of-flight platform, SCIEX TripleTOF 6600+ is available for high-resolution accurate mass and tandem mass spectrometry, optimized for qualitative exploration and high-resolution experimentation.
+A Matrix Assisted Laser Desorption/Ionization Time of Flight (MALDI) spectrometer (Biotyper sirius CA System) detects metabolites in non-liquid matrices e.g. feces or solid tumors.
+A new gas chromatography mass spectrometer (GC-Orbitrap) has been purchased and will be operational in 2024, expanding our capacity to detect small, non-polar metabolites more suited for ionization in the gas phase (e.g. short chain fatty acids).

-The laboratory space is equipped for sample preparation and chemical extractions with access to chemical storage facilities, chemical fume hoods, biosafety cabinets, cell culture hoods and incubators, with a renovated laboratory space anticipated for Summer 2021.
-Staff-operated services available include sample preparation, sample extractions, LCMS operation and method development, and data analysis.
-We also offer consultation and training opportunities in metabolomics workflow design and data analysis.
+The QMAC is equipped for sample preparation and chemical extractions with access to chemical storage facilities, chemical fume hoods, biosafety cabinets, cell culture hoods and incubators.
+Staff-operated services available include study design, sample preparation, sample extractions, LCMS operation and method development, and data analysis.
+We also offer consultations and training opportunities in metabolomics workflow design and data analysis.
+UCSF researchers that frequently use the QMAC have the ability to become designated trained users and access the instruments independently.

 Custom Panels